M.07.04 Segregation review and revocations

 M.07.Form.05 Review of direction and association status of segregated prisoner.

-May apply, before it expires, to the senior advisor to regional commissioner for the initial direction to continue beyond the 14 days, for up to 3 months, with reviews at intervals of no more than 1 month.
+May apply, before it expires, to the Director Office of Commissioner Custodial Services for the initial direction to continue beyond the 14 days, for up to 3 months, with reviews at intervals of no more than 1 month.

-May direct, if requested by prison director, before it expires (14 days from date of approval) that the direction continues in force, for up to 3 months, and if it continues in force, must review it at intervals of not more than 1 month.
+May direct, if requested by general manager custodial, before it expires (14 days from date of approval) that the direction continues in force, for up to 3 months, and if it continues in force, must review it at intervals of not more than 1 month.

 Must review the direction when requested by the prisoner.